Here you can learn about the various processes, policies, and forms needed to effectively manage your student

 Requests for a slide to go on campus TVs must be made through Student Engagement before being sent to Strategic Communications.
 One slide per event is allowed.
 Please make your request at least two weeks in advance of the event to allow Strategic Communications time to add it to their schedule.

 The Campus Current, AACC's student newspaper, can list your event on their event calendar and may be interested in writing an article about your group or event.
 You also can advertise in the Campus Current.
 For information about advertising, contact the Campus Current at 410-777-2803 or in HUM 206.
 You also can check out their Media Kit (keep in mind that student organizations and departments receive a 25% discount off listed prices).

 If the event is open to the public, contact the Strategic Communications office for help and suggestions about publicizing your event.
 Note: All materials and statements pertaining to the college for release to print or broadcast media by college personnel must be coordinated with Strategic Communications.

-Student organizations may use chalk for announcing events on campus walkways must have permission in advance from Student Engagement.
+Student organizations may use chalk for announcing events on campus walkways, but must have permission in advance from Student Engagement.
 Chalk may be used only on horizontal surfaces which can be hit by rain.
 Note: Individuals and/or groups may be assessed restitution charges for damages caused to college property.

 There are several general-use bulletin boards in buildings across campus.
 Student organizations can post their flyers and notices on these boards as needed as long as the designs have been created by or approved by Student Engagement.
 There also may be bulletin boards for specific departments or other use that student organizations may not use without express permission from boards' owners.
 Student organizations are never permitted to post their flyers/posters over top other advertisements on a bulletin board.
 If a flyer/poster is for an event that has passed, it may be taken down.